marc2332/bliss/doc/docs/scan_engine_scan.md

-Is the top level object of the scan engine and it's the one who performe the scan according to the [acquisition chain](scan_engine_acquisition_chain.md) passed as argument when calling the `run` method.
-It save and publish Acquisition data following the configuartion of [scan saving](gs_presentation.md#scan-saving).
+Is the top level object of the scan engine and it's the one who perform the scan according to the [acquisition chain](scan_engine_acquisition_chain.md) passed as argument when calling the `run` method.
+It save and publish Acquisition data following the configuration of [scan saving](index.md#scan-saving).

 ## Scan data

 During or after the scan, you can retrieved the scan data by calling `get_data` method.
-This will return datas as a dictionnary with the key as the counter name and a numpy array with the assaociated data.
+This will return data as a dictionary with the key as the counter name and a numpy array with the associated data.

 ```python
 TEST_SESSION [1]: s = loopscan(2,0.1,diode)